CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 Grab the [template]({{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-template.html), copy and paste the code for createVis, and save your file as `lesson-2-ondone.html`.
 If you prefer JS Fiddle, check out the demo [here](#jsfiddle_demo).

-*Tip:* Don't forget that the code blocks we're working with should be within the following construct so your map will once your window has loaded.
+**Tip:** Don't forget that the code blocks we're working with should be within the following construct so your map code will run once your window has loaded.

 {% highlight javascript %}
 window.onload = function() {